Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Experiments

 \subsubsection{Doppler Radar + Gyroscope}

-The second novel radar odometry pipeline, referred to as `Doppler Radar + Gyro.`, is adapted from \cite{need_for_speed} and directly integrates Doppler-based linear velocity pseudo-measurements and gyroscope measurements to estimate a pose.
-Currently, this is done very coarsely by simply taking one Doppler-based pseudo-measurement and one gyroscope measurement per radar scan and integrating them forward by the timestep needed to reach the next frame.
-This pipeline is extremely fast, but is highly dependent on the quality of the gyroscope for performance.
+The final novel spinning radar odometry pipeline (`N3' in Table \ref{tab:odom_results}) is adapted from~\cite{need_for_speed} and directly integrates Doppler-based linear velocity pseudo-measurements $\mbf{v}$ and preintegrated heading gyroscope factors $\Delta \mbf{C}$ to estimate a pose.
+This is done by propagating the odometry estimate by a pose change term between the previous and current radar frames separated by $\delta t \, \si{\second}$, with a position change of $\delta t \, \mbf{v}$ and an orientation change of $\Delta \mbf{C}$.
+This pipeline is extremely fast, but is highly dependent on the quality of the gyroscope.
+We do not estimate the gyroscope bias in any pipeline for a fair comparison with N3, where the bias is unobservable.